rahul-gharat/dronahq-docs/docs/control-designer.md

  | Components | Description |
  | ---------------- | -----------------|
- | Edit Components Meta | This will open a popup which will allow you to edit controls metada which you defined at the time of creating the control as well as switch control between live and draft mode.
+ | Edit Components Meta | This will open a popup which will allow you to edit controls meta data which you defined at the time of creating the control as well as switch control between live and draft mode.
  | Controls | Opens the list of all controls list created on the designer. |
  | Resolution | Allows you to configure how your controls will look on each devices sizes. |
  | Edit Code | Control UI generated in the canvas is converted automatically to a html and css code which can be edited using this option, editing code will affect the ui and vice versa. |